brikis98/yevgeniy-brikman-homepage/_posts/2015-05-19-docker-osx-dev.md

 find out you have to deal with Satan himself in the form of software from Oracle.
 Seriously, have you ever installed Oracle DB?
-It's a multi-day process that involves formatting half your hard drive, a drug induced trip into the Himalayas to find a rare blue Orchid, and a two day session where Oracle's lawyers beat you with reams of legal documents.
+It's a multi-day process that involves formatting half your hard drive, a drug induced trip into the Himalayas to find a rare blue Orchid, and a two-day session where Oracle's lawyers beat you with reams of legal documents.
 And why the F#$@K does the Oracle Java updater try to install the MOTHERF&#$@NG Ask Toolbar?